Species

 Tribe Poeae

-Festuca hallii is a bunchgrass that grows 20 to 60 cm tall and has short rhizomes.
+Festuca hallii is a bunchgrass that grows 20 to 65 cm (8 to 26 inches) tall and has short rhizomes.

-The leaf blades of F. hallii are quite narrow, 1 to 1.5 mm wide, about 30 cm long, and long-pointed.
-They are also always in-rolled but folded at emergence.
+The leaf blades are narrow, 1 to 1.5 mm wide, about 30 cm long, and long-pointed.
+They are in-rolled but folded at emergence.
 Blades are also rough above and smooth below and bluish or grey-green.

 Sheaths are round, hairless, shiny and ridged, occasionally with a purplish tinge and purple at the base.
 Old sheaths often remain persistent and are split.
 Sheath margins overlap and are pale in colour.
 Ligules appear lacerated and hair-fringed and are typically short and not prominently notched.
 Collars are not distinct and yellowish, and there are no auricles present.